harshalisingh/harshalisingh.github.io/portfolio/index.md

 I also have a Bachelor's Degree in Computer Engineering from Ramrao Adik Institute of Technology, University of Mumbai.

 This blog is to document my learnings in software development, data science and computer science in general.
 I enjoy cooking, travelling, photography and watching funny cat videos.

+If you'd like can also follow me on twitter [@ItsHarshali](https://twitter.com/ItsHarshali).